 Why Garden Lime Is Used In Chicken Coops

-Not to be confused with the sour citrus fruit, garden lime is actually made from finely ground rock, particularly limestone or dolomite.
+Not to be confused with the sour citrus fruit, garden lime is made from finely ground rock, particularly limestone or dolomite.

-So, out of all things, why would garden lime possibly be used in chicken coops or runs.
-Well, I’ll tell you it’s not just an urban myth.
+So, out of all things, why would garden lime possibly be used in chicken coops or runs?
+Well, I’ll tell you it’s NOT just an urban myth.

 How To Use Garden Lime In Your Chicken Coop